zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-service-create-ds-notebook/item-4-forecasting-service-create-ds-notebook.md

 # Lab 2: (Optional) Forecast using Data Science Notebook

 In this lab, we will learn how to Forecast using Data Science Notebook.
-We will also learn about data requirements and data formats required by our APIs through some examples.
+We will also learn about data requirements and data formats required by the OCI Forecasting Service APIs through some examples.

 *Estimated Time*: 50 minutes

 ### Objectives:

-In this lab, you will:
 *	Learn how to generate API key
 *	Learn how to create a project in Data Science service
 *	Learn how to set up a notebook session inside a data science project